IBM/tjbot-sports-buddy/README.md

 ## 10. Run the application

-First, update the values in [`config.new.js`](config.new.js) and rename it to `config.js`:
+First, copy the [`env.sample`](env.sample) file to `.env` and then update the file with the credentials created in the previous steps:

 ```
-$ cp config.new.js config.js
+$ cp env.sample .env
-### edit config.js
+### edit .env
 ```

+> Note: Depending on the region that you provision your Watson Services, you will either be given a user/password or IAM apikey values for your credentials.
+The .env file will accomodate both.
+Just remember to comment out or remove all of the key-value pair entry lines that you do not use.

-Second, install dependencies, run the following from the cloned repo location:
+Second, install dependencies by running the following command from the cloned repo location:

 ```
-$ npm install --save
+$ npm install
 ```

 > **NOTE:** you may need to install other dependencies, refer to the [Troubleshooting](troubleshooting) section below.